 Among the afternoon performers and activities are Dancing Classrooms, whose hundreds of youth performers were featured in the documentary film "Mad Hot Ballroom"; contemporary dance company Keigwin + Company; the Knicks City Dancers and Knicks City Kids teams; the Westchester Philharmonic Brass Octet; cast members of the upcoming musical Orphan Train; Staten Island's Susan Wagner High School Jazz Band; electronic violinist and Trans-Siberian Orchestra soloist Sarah Charness; New York City's Rhythm Collective; and Grammy Award-winning big band Vince Giordano and the Nighthawks.

-In conjunction with the centennial, Orphan Train, a new musical directed by Tony-nominated director-choreographer Patricia Birch (Parade, Music Is, Pacific Overtures, Over Here!, Grease), will perform in Vanderbilt Hall in September.
+These events fall 100 years to the day that the first set of keys was handed to the Terminal's stationmaster on Feb.
+1, 1913.
+(The first train left the Terminal just after midnight on Feb.
+2.)
+Festivities will continue through 9:30 PM.
+In conjunction with the centennial, Orphan Train, a new musical directed by Tony-nominated director-choreographer Patricia Birch ( Parade, Music Is, Pacific Overtures, Over Here!, Grease), will perform in Vanderbilt Hall in September.

 According to press notes, "One hundred years ago, a young minister in partnership with the Children's Aid Society of New York and the New York Foundling Home devised what was America's earliest attempt at organized foster care for 'surplus children' — nearly 250,000 urban youngsters sent West to live with frontier families in hopes of achieving a better life away from poverty and neglect.
 These 'orphan trains' embarked from Grand Central Terminal."